Workers Comp Statute of Limitations in Greenville, NC

-There are time limitations for filing workers compensation claims in North Carolina.
+There are time limitations for filing workers compensation claims in Greenville.
 The statute of limitations on any cause of action is in place to ensure that plaintiffs diligently pursue valid claims, to promote justice, and to preserve witness testimony and evidence.

 You have two years from the date of your injury to file this form with the Industrial Commission.
 If you are suffering from an occupational disease, then the two year timeline begins when the illness interferes with your ability to work.
 If you fail to meet this statute of limitations, then you will forfeit your right to file for workers compensation.
 This is a very strict deadline, which cannot be bypassed.